Police Volunteers

 JARVIS, Joseph Augustus

-Corporal Joseph Jarvis was a serving Metropolitan Police Officer who had volunteered for the Commandos as part of one of the Police Intakes.
+Joseph Jarvis was a Metropolitan Police Officer who volunteered for the Commandos joining HM Armed Forces on 19 May 1943.
 In 1939 he was a Constable based or residing at 62 Wapping High Street, Stepney.
 Post war member of the Commando Association.

 JOHN, William, H.